thgh/rollup-plugin-scss/README.md

   // Prefix global scss.
 Useful for variables and mixins.
   prefix: `@import "./fonts.scss";`,

-  // A Sass (node-sass compatible) compiler to use
+  // A Sass (sass compatible) compiler to use
-  // - node-sass and sass packages are picked up automatically
+  // - sass and node-sass packages are picked up automatically
   // - you can use this option to specify custom package (e.g. a fork of one of them)
-  sass: require('sass'),
+  sass: require('node-sass'),

   // Run postcss processor before output
   processor: () => postcss([autoprefixer({ overrideBrowserslist: 'Edge 18' })]),